risingwavelabs/risingwave-docs-legacy/docs/guides/ingest-from-postgres-cdc.md

 For PostgreSQL connector to work properly, you should grant the user following privileges:

-- `Replication` privileges in the database to add the table to a publication.
+- `REPLICATION` privileges in the database to add the table to a publication.

     ```sql
     ALTER USER <username> REPLICATION;
     ```

-- `CREATE` privileges on the database to add publications.
+- `CREATEDB` privileges on the database to add publications.

     ```sql
     ALTER USER <username> CREATEDB;